Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 many customers all suddenly wanted to order the same item.
 That is, they did not *scale*.

-An obvious solution to scaling databases is to partition and/or replicate data across multiple computers, for example by distributing different tables, or different rows from the same table, over multiple computers.
+An obvious solution to scaling databases is to partition data across multiple computers, for example by distributing different tables, or different rows from the same table, over multiple computers.
+We may also want to replicate popular data, by placing copies on more than one computer.
 However, partitioning and replication also introduce challenges, as we now explain.
 Let us first define some terms.
 In a system that comprises of multiple computers: